Fariba-Kamani/lets-padel/README.md

 Visit the deployed site: [Let's Padel](https://fariba-kamani.github.io/lets-padel/)

-Let's Padel is a growing community for everyone who loves playing Padel regardless of gender, age, or skill level.
-As a padel player myself I usually struggle to find other people to play with when I have spare time and can play.
-I would have played Padel more often if I had access to more Padel players beyond those in my contact list.
-I thought this could as well be one of the obstacles for other Padel players like me out there.
-By creating Let's Padel I am trying to address this issue and help facilitate for Padel players to find and connect and hopefully be able to play Padel as often as they desire.
+Let’s Padel is a growing community for everyone who loves playing padel, regardless of gender, age, or skill level.
+As a padel player myself, I often struggle to find others to play with during my spare time.
+I would play padel more frequently if I had access to more players beyond those in my contact list.
+I realized this might be a common obstacle for other padel enthusiasts as well.
+By creating Let’s Padel, I aim to address this issue and help padel players find and connect with each other, so they can play as often as they desire.

-The way the website works is very straightforward and intuitive.
-All that needs to be done is for the player to fill in a form, informing us about when and where she/he wants to play, the skill level the player has, and how many players are needed to be able to play a match.
+The website is very straightforward and intuitive.
+Players simply need to fill out a form, indicating when and where they want to play, their skill level, and how many players are needed for a match.
 We will then try to find other players with the same preferences.
-Once we have identified all the necessary players, we will reach out to them using the contact details provided in the submitted form.
+Once we have identified all the necessary players, we will reach out to them using the contact details provided in the form.

 ## CONTENTS